paoloemilioselva/demiurge_p/README.md

 Aside of GL(Pixar's Storm) and Embree(Pixar's example), there are 2 custom delegates BadGL and Lighthouse2 for testing if needed.

 To use Prman, please, install it from the web.
-Compatible with version 25 as per launcher.bat renderman paths.
+Compatible with version 25 in default installation path.

 NOTE
 ++++

-If you have a full version 0.0.1 or greater, you can update to latest from the app itself.
+If you have a full version 0.0.2 or greater, you can update to latest from the app itself.

-There is a high chance that you might have to update twice, just in case.

-After an update, you might want to reset your settings (R key).
+After an update, it is good practice to reset your settings (R key).